halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-leave.md

-# How to: setup and process leave
+# How to setup and process leave

 Leave processing within the Dynamics NAV Payroll and Labour Hire modules encompasses the following functions: